 Western Europe is rapidly warming up from about 10°C in March, though the weather can be unpredictable.
 Pack a rain jacket and warm layers to suit an array of conditions.

 Eastern Europe Weather in March

-It may still snow slightly at the beginning of the month in some Eastern European cities, however temperatures move quickly towards an average high of 10°C. Pack for a range of weather conditions, including possible rain.
+It may still snow slightly at the beginning of the month in some Eastern European cities, however, temperatures move quickly towards an average high of 10°C. Pack for a range of weather conditions, including possible rain.

 Mediterranean Europe Weather in March

 Warm places to visit in March include those in the Mediterranean, though it’s not quite swimming weather yet.
-Average highs are a pleasant 17°C and rising significantly towards the end of the month.
+Average highs are a pleasant 17°C and rise significantly towards the end of the month.
 You’ll want to pack a light jacket and jeans for cooler nights.

 Even if there’s still a chill lingering in the air, the chance to see the authentic side of local life among breathtaking landscapes makes travel to Europe in March special indeed.
 Join in with the celebrations of the start of the season here and it’s impossible not to develop a spring in your own step.